giotto-ai/gtda-challenge-2020/README.md

 ## Submission procedure
 1. The first step is to fork this repository
-2. Create your own branch (name it as you prefer, possibly in the same way as described in the next step)
-3. In the root folder of the cloned repository and in your newly created branch, create a new folder with your team leader name (it is advisable if it coincides with the github name of the team leader)
+2. In the root folder of the cloned repository, in the master branch, create a new folder with your team leader name (it is advisable if it coincides with the github name of the team leader)
-4. Inside the folder created at step 3, place the unique Jupyter notebook with the usecase has to be named **main.ipynb**; the dataset and the auxilirary Python files (if needed) are also to be put in the same folder.
+3. Inside the folder created at step 2, place the unique Jupyter notebook with the usecase has to be named **main.ipynb**; the dataset and the auxilirary Python files (if needed) are also to be put in the same folder.
 Datasets can also be directly imported from external URLs or from data sharing platforms such as [OpenML](https://www.openml.org).
-5. If there are external ```pip installable``` libraries, you can add them to the [requirements.txt](https://github.com/giotto-ai/gtda-challenge-2020/requirements.txt) file while doing your PR.
+4. If there are external ```pip installable``` libraries, you can add them to the [requirements.txt](https://github.com/giotto-ai/gtda-challenge-2020/requirements.txt) file while doing your PR.

 ### Deadline
 The PR submission date and hour will have to take place before the 30th of October 2020 at 23:59 [CET](https://time.is/CET).